 To get your questions answered quickly, just email us!

 There's always something going on at Lethbridge College.
 Here are some things we think might interest you.

 Lethbridge College provides a variety of different kinds of academic support for our students.
 Some of the resources you can call upon to help you along your journey include:

-- Testing Services: allows you to write make-up exams, other institutions' exams, distance learning exams, class exams and accommodation exams
+- Testing Services: allows you to write full-class testing exams, online learning exams, accommodated exams, and exams for other institutions.

 At Lethbridge College, our job is to make sure you are ready for yours.
 And our staff is here to help you along the way.
 If you can’t find the information you are looking for here, check out our search button and our “Departments A-Z” listing in the menu.
 We are here to help!